Plasma-Paris/LifetimeConsistencyCheck/README.md

 ## Contributing

 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are welcome.
+Please update the `ChangeLog.md` file in the `documentation` directory.

 ## Licensing

-The code in this project is licensed under MIT license.
+The code in this project is licensed under BSD-3-Clause license.